halmd-org/halmd/doc/data.rst

 Profiling (PRF)
 ---------------

-A profile file contains a dataset for each CPU or GPU performance counter.
+A profiling file contains a dataset for each CPU or GPU performance counter.

 ::